 Internal combustion engines use turbochargers as a way to output more power.
-The impeller from the turbo reaches speeds of up to 300,000 rpm.
+Some turbocharger impellers can reach speeds up to 300,000 rpm.

 Unbalance at high speed generates vibration that will not only reduce the engine performance, but may eventually cause permanent damage to the whole system.
 Needless to say, turbo balancing machines are important in maintenance activities for turbocharger systems to work in optimal conditions.

-Every rotating body needs a proper weight distribution across the rotating axis to prevent unbalance.
-Turbochargers are meant to increase power in an internal combustion engine by pumping huge loads of air into the combustion chamber.
+Every rotor needs a proper weight distribution across the rotating axis to prevent unbalance.
+Turbocharger assemblies are meant to increase power in internal combustion engines injecting huge loads of air into the combustion chamber.
 A turbine spinning from the exhaust gases spins a compressor attached to the other end of the shaft, in order to increase air intake.

 Turbo balancing machines are commonly used in turbocharger manufacturing process for balancing them, however, some residual unbalance is left in almost every installed turbo.
 On the other hand, overspeeding the turbo may prematurely wear the components, causing unbalance in the shaft.

 Another common cause is damage made by an object hitting the turbo at high speed.
 Small pieces of plastic or ceramic may detach from a hose or any other engine component, becoming dangerous projectiles for the compressor and turbine impeller.

 Vibration is the main issue when dealing with unbalanced turbochargers.
 Vibration absorbs great portion of the energy produced by the turbo, this energy is wasted because it does not contribute to the overall performance of the engine.
 Instead, vibration becomes the main source of premature failure in an engine.

 Induced vibrations may harm many components during work operation, such as bearings, bolts, and belt.
 For example, bolts may become loose causing even more vibration.